championswimmer/kernel-tools/README.md

 	./edit-kernel/ftf/unpack path/to/kernel.ftf

-NOTE: if no arguement is given it uses the "kernel.ftf" file in input folder
+NOTE: if no arguement is given it uses the "kernel.ftf" file in input folder. thus you cas use only

+	./edit-kernel/ftf/unpack

 ***********
 ### 2. Creating Kernel.sin and flashable ftf files (credits DoomLord, Androxyde, the_laser, nobodyAtall)
+(Required for Xperia X10, X8,  Mini and MiniPro only)

 #####   For linux use this
 This uses freexperia's bin2sin and bin2elf linux binaries (thanks nobodyAtall for informing me of them)